- Please read all information in this “info for parents” section carefully as it may be critical for acceptance to the camp.

 Costs & Payment Details

-- Account holder name: Casa Madre Impresa Sociale SRL ETS
+- Account holder name: Casa Madre Impresa Sociale Srl

 - Account holder address: Via Martiri Della Liberta 11 – 15060 Cabella Ligure (AL) – Italia

-- Account holder currency type: Euro (Euro only, no Pounds – if you transfer from the UK, you need to request your bank to transfer in Euro’s)
+- Account holder currency type: Euro (Euro only.
+If you transfer from the UK, or anywhere else outside of the EU, you need to request your bank to transfer in Euros, or the transaction will fail)

 - Bank Address: Piazza della Vittoria, 7 – 15060 Cabella Ligure AL, Italia

-Also, please pay for the whole family in one transfer, in which case please list all the names in the 2nd Comment line (at least the first names).
+Also, please pay for the whole family in one transfer, in which case please list all the names in the 2nd Comment line.

 In case a volunteer and a child are from the same family we have following prices (prices mentioned are for the whole family)

-Please Note: Further reductions are offered to participants from countries with lower average income (i.e.: GDP/capita under the $30,000 average of the EU).
-Please check the Fee projections in the attached list, to know how much you need to pay according to your region and family size, or contact us directly to confirm the amount to be paid.
+- Further discounts are offered to non-Western participants or where family income is low (i.e.: below $700 monthly per family member).
+Please check the Fee projections in the attached list, to see how much you need to pay according to your region and family size, or contact us directly to confirm the amount to be paid.

 It is my first time that I’m in the camp, and I’m very enjoying myself.
 I going deeper to Sahaja Yoga and getting better at my English.